vtex-apps/io-documentation/docs/en/Recipes/store/setting-up-google-tag-manager.md

 3. Type `campaignMedium` in the `Data Layer Variable Name` field.
 4. Click on **Save** and save it as **Data Layer Variable - campaignMedium**.

-Repeat the instruction above for the following variables:
+Repeat the instructions above for the following variables:

 - `campaignName`
 - `campaignSource`